 Mrs. C: The switch-on, the tree decorating…no reason why it can’t be a social event.
-Make the tree trimming a team activity, with festive treats and drinks as rewards for the valued help.
-Ask family, friends and neighbours to join your household for the fun.
+Make the tree trimming a family activity, with festive treats and drinks as rewards for the valued help, and perhaps ask neighbours to watch the lights be lit.

 So today’s the day to: